asdqwex/doplr/README.md

     doplr sweep host myserver.com

 Assuming you can SSH to myserver.com, Doplr will add that host to the "forecast".
+Even if you can't, doplr will collect information based on the plugins configured.

 Doplr can also sweep entire cloud providers, doing all the hard work for you!

     doplr sweep aws AWS_SECRET_ID AWS_SECRET_KEY

 We aim to support sweeping AWS, Google Cloud, Azure and OpenStack.
-Assuming you're sweeping a cloud, you don't need to deal with any other details or upkeep.
-If you're manually sweeping hosts, you might sometimes need to:

-    doplr sweep host myserver.com --delete

 To sweep the entire forecast (all known elements in the infrastructure):

-    doplr sweep --all
+    doplr sweep

 Note that while sweeps can take a **long time**.
-By default Doplr's agent will not observe the host longer than it needs to (in the case of information collection, this is configurable via `--observefor NUM_SECONDS`, and defaults to 15 seconds).
-On production hosts, 15 seconds is typically more than enough time to gather meaningful date.

-## Scheduling

-You can very easily schedule sweeps with the cron system using the commands above.
-However, you can also: `doplr sweep --all --radar --every 5m`
-There will also be a config file that can be edited directly to tune these settings.

 # Forecast